The Building Code of Australia

 - provisions for the health and amenity of occupants.

-As part of its provisions, the BCA references a number of technical documents, including Australian Standards and Minister's Specifications.
+As part of its provisions, the BCA references a number of technical documents, including Australian Standards.

 The BCA is produced and maintained by the Australian Building Codes Board on behalf of the Australian government and state and territory governments.

 View a copy of the Code

 The BCA can be viewed for free on the Australian Building Codes Board website.

 Australian Standards referenced in the BCA are mandatory documents.

 Australian Standards are published documents which set out specifications and procedures designed to ensure that a material, product, method or service is fit for its purpose and consistently performs the way it was intended.

 Standards Australia has developed almost 7,000 Australian Standards and associated publications, on a wide range of matters.
 They are all available for purchase from Standards Australia in a variety of formats.

 The compliance of building materials, forms of construction and designs are provided through the CodeMark certification scheme managed by the Australian Building Codes Board.